novayo/LeetCode/1631_Path_With_Minimum_Effort/README.md

 * Memory Usage: 16.2 MB, less than 48.65% of Python3 online submissions for Path With Minimum Effort.

 > dijkstra + dp

+---

+try_7.py: O(NlogN) O(N)

+* Runtime: 650 ms, faster than 94.41% of Python3 online submissions for Path With Minimum Effort.
+* Memory Usage: 18.5 MB, less than 46.86% of Python3 online submissions for Path With Minimum Effort.

+> dijkstra